Why we have to reframe the debate

 We are dangerously close to losing faith in each other and in the ability of the people of the United States to function together as a society.
 Our government has been failing, not because government cannot succeed, but because we have lost our ability to envision government succeeding and to articulate why that truly matters.

-For fifty years, the anti-government movement has manipulated our thinking by controlling the public debate, framing us as individuals in a competitive market and driven by self-interest, as opposed to what we are: members of a society capable of cooperating for the good of us all.
+For fifty years, the anti-government movement has manipulated our thinking by controlling the public debate, framing us as individuals competing in a market and driven by self-interest, instead of what we are: members of a society capable of cooperating for the good of us all.

 We have to develop the tools to reframe the entire public debate.
 Regardless of the results of this election, we have to overthrow the dominating ethos of greed and growing xenophobia in our society and champion a society based on mutual concern and shared progress.

 Talking Points: Legitimate Elections